idiocc/linkedin/documentary/1-API/index.md

 The config allows to set the finish function that can be used to alter the logic of setting the token on the session or performing additional operations such as storing a new user in the database.
 The default sets the token on the `ctx.session` and also sets the user data such as name and id in the `ctx.session.user` property.

+%~ width="15"%

+### error

+The `error` property of the config represent the function to be called in case of an error such as when the user cancelled the authorisation request.
+It can be used to redirect to the path and set the error text and description in the query parameters.
+When default handler is used, the `@idio/linkedin` middleware will throw internally.

 %~%

 ```## getUser => User